denisse-orellana/strains/README.md

 require 'devise'
 ```

-Then, this also will be needed for devise:
+Then, this helper also will be needed for devise:

 ```
 spec/rails_helper.rb